-On July 21, 2019, volunteers from the International WeLoveU Foundation, primarily from Washington D.C., carried out a blood drive at the Inova Blood Donor Services in Annandale, Virginia.
+On July 21, 2019, volunteers from the International WeLoveU Foundation carried out a blood drive at the Inova Blood Donor Services in Annandale, Virginia.
 The six-hour event attracted over 120 participants who braved the scorching heat to donate blood.

 As part of the WeLoveU Foundation’s 2019 Worldwide One-Two Blood Drive Movement, WeLoveU chapters on the East Coast from New York to Miami carried out blood drives on the same day in order to fulfill the Sustainable Development Goals, specifically #3, Good Health and Well-Being.

-Every two seconds, someone is in need of blood—from newborn babies to elderly; and about one in seven people admitted to the hospital needs a blood transfusion.
-The summer months are often slow for blood donation centers but WeLoveU volunteers were out in full force as they excitedly registered to donate blood.
+Every two seconds, someone is in need of blood—from newborn babies to elderly; and about one in seven people admitted to hospitals need a blood transfusion.
+The summer months are often slow for blood donation centers in Virginia and across the U.S., but WeLoveU volunteers were out in full force as they excitedly registered to donate blood.

 The total number of pints donated was eighty—ten more than originally expected.
 With these eighty pints, many lives will be saved in the coming days.
-This blood drive is just one of the many ways the WeLoveU Foundation brings awareness and action to the United Nations’ SDGs.
+This blood drive is just one of the many ways the WeLoveU Foundation brings awareness and action to the SDGs.
 Read about WeLoveU’s blood drive summary along the East Coast here.